Skip to main content

 Encompassing the peninsula on the border of Malaysia, Southern Thai cuisine is the spiciest in the country.
 The population in this region is majority Muslim Malay.
 Southern Thai cuisine relies heavily on coconuts, using the fruit in both savory curries, soups, and sweets.
 Surrounded by the ocean, seafood is also common, usually served with a hearty amount of jasmine rice, the preferred starch of Southern Thais.

-Staple Dishes
+Staple dishes

 Although rice is the staple food, noodles are also widely eaten.
 The most popular noodles are rice-based like the startlingly pink yen ta fo, a flat rice noodle soup made pink by fermented bean curd.
 Or nam tok, a dish of thin rice noodles in a broth enriched by beef or pork blood.
 Stir fries and curries are everywhere in Thailand and served with steaming plates of jasmine rice or balls of sticky rice meant to be dipped.
-A common misconception with Thai cuisine is the use of chopsticks.
+A common misconception about Thai cuisine is the use of chopsticks.
 Thais generally only use chopsticks for noodles.
-Instead, the simultaneously use of a fork and spoon is the common way to eat rice and other dishes.
+Instead, the simultaneous use of a fork and spoon is the common way to eat rice and other dishes.

 A major part of Thai cuisine is street food.
 In Bangkok, a dizzying array of street food vendors populate every corner of the city, serving everything from noodles to grilled meats.
-This street food culture has produced a unique eating culture in Thailand as Thais are famous for eating several small meals a day.
+This street food culture has produced a unique eating culture in Thailand, as Thais are famous for eating several small meals a day.

 Thai cuisine is famous for its blend of flavors.
 Sweetness is added with palm sugar or si io dam, a thick, sweet soy sauce.
 Limes and tamarinds add sourness.
 For savory umami, Thai fish or soy sauce comes into play.
 For the best result, it’s important to use Thai soy sauce when cooking Thai dishes as it tends to be sweeter than Chinese or Japanese versions.
 If possible, obtain a Thai brand, like Healthy Boy, when attempting a recipe.
 A Thai table will also contain condiment jars filled with dried chili flakes, sugar, chilies in vinegar, and other seasonings for individual diners to adjust their dish to taste.

-Thai Cuisine in America
+Thai cuisine in America

 Although the majority of American Thai restaurants might heavily feature dishes like Pad Thai or drunken noodles, new Thai restaurants in America attempting to change this perception.

-Tong, a Brooklyn restaurant, is bringing a unique Thai specialty to America — Thai style drinking food.
+Tong, a Brooklyn restaurant, is bringing a unique Thai specialty to America — Thai-style drinking food.
 “We were thinking of how we eat in Thailand when we go out, when we drink, we eat,” said Prasneeya “Pat” Praditpoj, one of Tong’s partners.
 “We like to have a good time with friends and share small dishes.”
 At Tong, these dishes include grilled pork jowl with a spicy dipping sauce, raw oysters with Thai chili jam and naem khluk, crispy rice with fermented pork sausage and chilies.

 Pad Kra Pao Gai (Thai basil chicken)